Skip to content

 Make sure:

-• You're on a regular webpage (not chrome:// pages)
+• You're on a regular webpage (not a restricted page — see below)

 • The extension is enabled in chrome://extensions/